Nikhil talks nappies...

 Nikhil Kapila knew changing career to become a teacher was going to be a challenge – a rewarding and exciting one, but still a challenge.
-And that challenge went up a level when his wife gave birth two weeks into Summer Institute, which participants attend before starting in the classroom.
+And that challenge went up a level when his wife gave birth two weeks after he began his training.
 But does he regret jumping in the deep end with a baby?
 Not a chance.

 You don’t like to do things by halves Nikhil – new career and new-born at the same time.
 Were you frightened about dealing with two life-changing events simultaneously?
 It wasn't exactly perfect timing!
 At first, I was quite apprehensive about how I was going to combine fatherhood with my new job, but my fears have never materialised.
 I’m not saying it’s been easy, particularly in the evenings when you have a mountain of work and still have to fit in dinner, bath time, story and bed!
 Nevertheless, it's manageable.

 Has being a dad helped you become a better teacher?
 You actually end up being more efficient at getting the work done during the moments available to you.
-There have been moments where I wasn't sure whether I was able to continue with the Leadership Development Programme (LDP), particularly when you have assignments to do, planning to do, marking to do, moderators coming to the school, and then lessons to teach on top of that.
+There have been moments where I wasn't sure whether I was able to continue with my training, particularly when you have assignments to do, planning to do, marking to do, moderators coming to the school, and then lessons to teach on top of that.
 But you get through it because you take one thing at a time and you prioritise.
 You realise there's only so much you can do, and you're still able to make a difference.

 And have your classroom skills come in handy at home?
 Being a teacher has helped me set boundaries with my child from an early age.
 I understand that many of the behaviour issues at school are borne out of a lack of discipline at home.